Enabling this property will tell the Wrapper to attempt to request

 When running a Windows Service, this property will automatically allocate a console window.

 This is required so that the necessary signal can be sent to the JVM.

 is not explicitly set to TRUE in the configuration file,

-the Wrapper will hide the console immediately after it is displayed.
+the Wrapper will hide the console.

 The Wrapper needs to wait a moment after requesting a thread dump before it actually kills the JVM process.

 This is needed to make sure that the JVM has time to actually perform the thread dump and output it to the console or file in its entirety.

 This property makes it possible to control how long to wait in seconds.